Complexity dichotomy for List-5-Coloring with a forbidden induced subgraph: Introduction

 \begin{theorem}[Holyer \cite{ClawFree}] For all $k\geq 3$, the \textsc{$k$-Coloring Problem} restricted to $H$-free graphs is \textsf{NP}-complete if $H$ contains a `claw' (a vertex with three pairwise nonadjacent neighbors). \end{theorem}

-Accordingly, an extensive body of work has been devoted to showing that excluding short paths (or their disjoint unions) as an induced subgraph makes the \textsc{$k$-Coloring} and the \textsc{List-$k$-Coloring} problem easier.
-Here is a list of known results in this direction. \begin{theorem}[Ho{\`a}ng, Kami{\'n}ski, Lozin, Sawada and Shu \cite{kP5}] For all fixed $k$, the \textsc{List-$k$-Coloring Problem} restricted to $P_5$-free graphs can be solved in polynomial time. \end{theorem}
+Accordingly, an extensive body of work has been devoted to show that excluding certain paths (or their disjoint unions) makes the \textsc{$k$-Coloring} and the \textsc{List-$k$-Coloring} problem easier.
+Here is a list of known results in this direction.